A Splendid Little Fort in Miami (1898)

 The two heavy guns were mounted outside the fortification.
 Behind the guns was the earth mound, or bunker, which encased a wooden room in the center to house the magazine.

-The fort was officially named Fort Robert W. Davis for a member of the Florida House of Representatives who was instrumental in securing a military camp in Miami.
+The fortification was officially named Fort Robert W. Davis for a member of the Florida House of Representatives who was instrumental in securing a military camp in Miami.
 However, it was known as Fort Brickell by everyone in the community.

 The Miami Minutemen and Foolish Excitement

-The fort would have been staffed by the Miami Minutemen.
-This group of 200 volunteers from the community would march and drill on the grounds of Henry Flagler’s Royal Palm Hotel.
+The citadel was likely staffed by a group of volunteers who were referred to as the ‘Miami Minutemen.’
+This group of 200 volunteers from the community marched and trained on the grounds of Henry Flagler’s Royal Palm Hotel.
 However, prior to completely finishing the fort and needing the services of the minutemen, the very brief war had ended.

-The most reasonable perspective of the irrational fear by Miamians in 1898 was provided by Ralph Munroe in his memoir “The Commodore’s Story”.
+The most reasonable perspective of the irrational fear by Miamians in 1898 was provided by Ralph Munroe in his memoir “The Commodore’s Story.”
 Munroe stated that “no warships could get within range of the town and there was no conceivable object in attacking this undeveloped and largely waste region.
 Nevertheless, there was plenty of foolish excitement, not to say panic.”

 Legacy of Fort Brickell